By Michael Lanza

 3. Are They Warm Enough?

 Your child’s body is not like yours, so don’t assume you will experience hot and cold identically.
 You may be hiking or skiing the same trail in the same air temperature, but kids can warm up more quickly because of their different metabolism and because they often simply move around more than adults.
-At the same time, they often cool down more quickly when stationary because they typically have much less body fat.
+At the same time, they often cool down more quickly when stationary because they typically have much less body fat and mass.

 Children don’t pay close attention to their own bodies until they’re really uncomfortable.
 Ask them regularly, “Are you warm enough?”
 Even when they say, “Yes,” their faces or body language may say, “No.” Look for signs that they’re cold in their posture, or reduced activity level, shivering, or blue lips.
 Tell them to add a layer if a cool wind kicks up, before they’re cold, or to shed a layer if you’re beginning a hot climb, before they’re sweating heavily (wet clothes can make them cold later).